Hot Shelter downgrades

 On the note of transparency issues, Amy’s escape balloon is no longer transparent in SADX, but it can’t be helped as such objects are difficult to render properly with the game’s engine limitations:

 As a redeeming factor, the vertex colors in this area create a convincing corridor lit up by candles.
 The corridor in the Dreamcast version doesn’t have this kind of lighting.
-The PC version again looks brighter, but at least it retains the shadows:
+The PC version again looks brighter, but at least it retains the shadowing:

 Another improvement in SADX is the pirate ships.
 Rather than using a low-resolution environment map they are now properly textured:

-Windy Valley
+Windy Valley downgrades

 Notice how the Gamecube version’s fake lighting, which admittedly looks pretty good in this area, didn’t carry over to the PC port.
 To compensate for the loss of the Dreamcast’s palettized lighting, some textures, such as the rocky walls, were made darker.
 In addition, there’s a color mismatch between the grass and the path texture’s edge in SADX, which could be either a design inconsistency or a side effect of texture recompression in the ports.